shmup/lazyjournal/README.md

 - **Fuzzy** - imprecise case-insensitive search (searches for all phrases separated by a space anywhere in the string).
 - **Regex** - search with regular expression support, case insensitive by default (in case a regular expression syntax error occurs, the input field will be highlighted in red).

+Regex mode uses the built-in `regexp` library, which is resource-intensive when filtering several tens of thousands of lines, so when switching modes, a limit of 50k lines is applied (for other modes the default is 200k lines), but this number can be changed using the buttons `Left/Right` in the log output window (maximum 300k lines).

 ## Roadmap

 This is an up-to-date roadmap in addition to the functionality described above.